 Screw the A2 and A3 panels onto fronts of the A1 panels screwing through the A1 panels back into the A2 and A3 panels as indicated by the green arrows using 3" T25 screws.

-If you're building your coop directly onto the ground an optional H7 door spreader can be installed to maintain the 32 -1/2" gap in the door bottom. omit if you are using a concrete footer.
+If you're building your coop directly onto the ground an optional Aluminum Door Spreader can be installed to maintain the 32-1/2" gap in the door bottom.
+Omit if you are using a concrete footer.